szstonelee/gointernal/scheduler.md

 You will find the the result for **No Return** will be changed to **return**.
 And x will be printed for some value other than zero for tNum > gNum and tNum <= gNum.

 For any condition, tNum > gNum or tNum <= gNum, because scheduler has chance to take effect by calling in runtime.Gosched(), the main Goroutine has chance to be run.
-Note, even every thread is running an infinite loop, if Go Scheduler comes to play, every Goroutines has chance to run in the same thread, i.e. Goroutines are concurrent like threads in preemptive Linux OS.
+Note, even every thread is running an infinite loop, if Go Scheduler comes to play, every Goroutines has chance to run in the same thread, i.e. Goroutines are concurrent for one thread like threads in preemptive Linux OS.

 That is why x is not zero.
-Because main Goroutine run after a Goroutine which run an infinite loop to increment x in the same thread, main Goroutine will see the updated x.
+Because main Goroutine run concurrently with a Goroutine which increments x in the same thread, main Goroutine will see the updated x.

 ## Test Environment for Go 1.14.5